 - Journalism Jobs: This website lists opportunities for both staff and freelance positions in newspapers, nonprofits, academia and digital media publications.
-Simply filter by keywords and location (including telecommute) to browse the writing job ads.
+Simply filter by keywords and location (including remote) to browse the writing job ads.

 - ProBlogger: Updated daily, site owner Darren Rowse posts content marketing, blogging and tech writing gigs.
 You can search by keywords, location and type of work, including freelance, contract, part-time or full-time.

 - Indeed: Traditional job search sites DO cater to freelancers.
 Browse opportunities on Indeed by keyword and location.
 I like that you can also search by company name (to see if your fav is hiring!) and also filter by pay rate!

 - Monster: This famous job-searching site also helps contract workers.
 Type “freelance” or “work-from-home” in the search box to get started.
 You can read job listings without making an account, and sign up for email alerts when new jobs are posted in your search parameters.

 - FlexJobs: This is the ultimate freelance job database, especially if you’re looking for more than writing jobs.
 You do have to sign-up for a paid membership to see the full job listings and details.

 - Simply Hired: Search by category or keywords on this sleek, easy-to-maneuver website.
 You don’t need to login to see the full job ads.

 - All Freelance Writing: This job board is listed by date and includes pay rates.
 You can also sign up for job leads via email.

 - Freelance Writing: I enjoy this site’s daily email newsletter filled with links to writing jobs.
 On the website you can also browse open positions.
 I like that this site shares pay rate details (when available) so you can easily qualify if the gig is worth pursuing.

 Finally, if you have a dream client you’d love to work for, let them know.
 Reach out on social media or email the editor and ask if they’re currently working with freelance writers and accepting pitches.
 Tell them what YOU can do for them.
 Sometimes it truly is that easy to land a writing gig!